quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 newly available data).
 This can help identify bottlenecks, flow control issues, or scheduling problems.

 The `additional_info` field supports optional logging of information related to the stream state.
 For example, an application layer that moves data into transport and simultaneously ends the stream, can log `fin_set`.
 As another example, a transport layer that has received an instruction to reset a stream can indicate this to the application layer using `reset_stream`.
-In both cases, the length-carrying fields (`length` or `raw`) can be omitted or contain zero values.
+In both cases, the `raw.length` field can be omitted or have a zero value.

 This event is only for data in QUIC streams.
 For data in QUIC Datagram Frames, see the `datagram_data_moved` event defined in {{quic-datagramdatamoved}}.